 This climb is strenuous and covers a mix of steep, rocky and open ground.
 This one definitely needs warm, waterproof clothing, hillwalking boots, a map and a compass!

 Glen Croe is a local bouldering hotspot.
 Check UK Climbing for details.

 The nearest public toilets are a short drive down the hill at Ardgartan.
 There are shops and cafés in Arrochar village, a few miles to the east and a popular catering van serving snacks and drinks at the Rest and Be Thankful car park to the west.

-Our Stay the Night trial has now ended.
+Our Stay the Night trial has now closed for the season.
 All participating car parks have now reverted to no overnight parking permitted, in line with all our car parks.

 There is no charge to park in this car park.
 Please park with care and consideration.
 In particular please park in designated parking areas only and do not block entrances or gates.

 Honeymoon Bridge lies on the north side of the A83 between Loch Long and the Rest and Be Thankful, 3½ miles west of Arrochar.

 If coming from the west, the turn-off can be tricky to spot.
 Keep an eye out for our green sign just after a tight bend that crosses a brick-walled bridge over a river.

 G83 7AS is the nearest postcode, although isn't specific to Honeymoon Bridge.